SayuriRK/word-count-dataproc/README.md

 I changed the code to:
 1) Count the words of a book and inform the top 10 words used (result folder)
-2) Count the words of a Thor Ragnarok script and save file with the 20 least used words (result_script folder)
+2) Count the words of a Thor Ragnarok script and inform the 20 least used words and the top 20 words (result_script folder)

 Objectives:
 * Explore Google Cloud Platform